Easter Weekend 7th April – 9th April 2023

 Sport Class: any hull minimum length 10ft, engines in this class are Seagull Sport (standard), 5R modified, 170 with yamaha leg, 170 engines can be run with tuned pipe.
 170 must have seagull block (no liner), crankcase, flywheel, head, carburetor, Yamaha leg allowed, prop replacements or modifications allowed.

-Modern 5HP Max Class: For those who don’t want to face the issues of a classic motor, this is an excellent way to participate.
+Modern 8HP Max Class: For those who don’t want to face the issues of a classic motor, this is an excellent way undertake your first river adventure.

 Notes on Hulls: minimum hull length is 10ft for one man and 12ft for two man, if participants can satisfy officials before the event that their craft is sea worthy at a smaller size then approval may be given.
 (Must be pre-approved).

-Approval Date: These Class Rules have been checked & approved by both JC & RL on 8-Sep-2022
+Approval Date: These Class Rules have been checked & approved by RL Feb 2025

 Accommodation: